q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 *Note that the testing set are behavior of retraining models from datamodel distribution by following step 1.

-To compute linear datamodel score (LDS), execute the following command
+To compute linear datamodel score (LDS) for a given unlearning method and a attribution kernel, e.g. Shapley, execute the following command

 ```bash
 python lds.py \